SioKCronin/python_prep/README.md

 # Python Prep

-My aim is to help you identify patterns that show up in the common data structures and algorithms you'll encounter in technical interviews and on the job as an engineer.
-We'll look at a variety of algorithms with the goal of spotting patterns.
-When do we use a 'while' loops?
-When do we use a dictionary vs. a list for memos?
+My goal of this book is to help you identify patterns that show up in the common data structures and algorithms problems you'll encounter in technical interviews and on the job as an engineer.
+We'll look at a variety of problems with the goal of spotting patterns.
+When should we use a 'while' loops?
+When does a dictionary work better than a list as a memo?
 What is the overlapping subproblem in dynamic programming qeustions?
-By studying patterns we will prime our minds to spot possible approaches to novel problems, like a shaman traipsing the woods trains themselves to spot medicinal plants.
+By studying patterns we prime our minds to spot possible approaches to novel problems, just as a shaman walking the woods trains themselves to spot medicinal plants.

-This guide assumes you've already learned the basics (strings, lists, dicts, sets, etc.) and have tried out some problems on LeetCode or Hackerrank.
-It also assumes you have stirred up an authentic curiosity about how algorithms behave in the wild, as this is what is needed most to succeed!
+These materials assume you've already learned the basics (strings, lists, dicts, sets, etc.) and have tried out some problems on LeetCode or Hackerrank.
+It also assumes you have stirred up an authentic curiosity about how algorithms behave in the wild!

 ## Data Structures